Marley0523/gmod.github.io/wiki/MediaWiki_Migration.md

    ```
      perl -pi -e 'BEGIN{undef $/;} s/Bio::GMOD/Bio%3A%3AGMOD/smg' *
    ```
    This command line form was a real workhorse of this project.
+One downside to this approach is that text references to these file (like the anchor text for URLs that are getting created) will also have the substituted text.
+That is annoying but I'm willing to live with it given that the regex required to avoid it would be fragile and/or really hard to write and I didn't want to spend the time on it.

 The "half" step I referred to above was due to the fact that jekyll also doesn't like "%" in hrefs that it writes, so those had to be expanded in markup files,